EpicureanRickyLyu/Sumo2DEngine__Baamageddon/README.md

 # Baamageddon
+* Modify Load and Save data strategy for Cradle
 * Move Attribute from MainGame.cpp to MainGame.hpp
 * Add GameObject folder for All new GameObject hpp
 * Enabled LFS for Repo